 EBGN515.
 ECONOMICS AND DECISION MAKING.
 3.0 Semester Hrs.
 The application of microeconomic theory to business strategy.
 Understanding the horizontal, vertical, and product boundaries of the modern firm.
+A framework for analyzing the nature and extent of the modern firm.
 A framework for analyzing the nature and extent of competition in a firm's dynamic business environment.
 Developing strategies for creating and sustaining competitive advantage.